IIIF/api/source/api/presentation/3.0/index.md

 The value of the `metadata` property _MUST_ be an array of objects, where each object has both `label` and `value` properties.
 The values of both `label` and `value` _MUST_ be JSON objects, as described in the [languages][languages] section.

  * A Collection _SHOULD_ have one or more metadata pairs associated with it.<br/>
-   Clients _MUST_ render metadata on a Collection.
+   Clients _MUST_ render `metadata` on a Collection.
  * A Manifest _SHOULD_ have one or more metadata pairs associated with it.<br/>
-   Clients _MUST_ render metadata on a Manifest.
+   Clients _MUST_ render `metadata` on a Manifest.
  * A Canvas _MAY_ have one or more metadata pairs associated with it.<br/>
-   Clients _SHOULD_ render metadata on a Canvas.
+   Clients _SHOULD_ render `metadata` on a Canvas.
  * Other resource types _MAY_ have one or more metadata pairs.<br/>
-   Clients _MAY_ render metadata on other resource types.
+   Clients _MAY_ render `metadata` on other resource types.

-Clients _SHOULD_ display the metadata pairs in the order provided.
-Clients _SHOULD NOT_ use metadata for indexing and discovery purposes, as there are intentionally no consistent semantics.
+Clients _SHOULD_ display the pairs in the order provided.
+Clients _SHOULD NOT_ use `metadata` for indexing and discovery purposes, as there are intentionally no consistent semantics.

 ``` json-doc
 {"metadata": [ {"label": {"en": ["Label"]}, "value": {"en": ["Value"]}} ]}